weiwenwu12/starter-hugo-research-group/content/authors/admin/_index.md

   - Supervisor
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Weiwen Wu is a Associate professor of Biomedical Engineering at the Sun Yat-sen MICIS Lab.
+Before joining the SYSU, he is the postdoctoral fellow in Rensselaer Polytechnic Institute under supervision of Professor Ge Wang in 2020-2021.
+He also serves as the postdoctoral fellow in Hong Kong University in 2019-2020.
+His research interests include computed tomography, magnetic resonance imaging, image reconstruction and deep learning.